kristjanvalur/py-asynkit/README.md

 ## Experimental features

 Some features are currently available experimentally.
-They may work only on some platforms or be experimental in nature, not stable or mature enough to be officially part of the library
+They may work only on some platforms or be experimental in nature, not stable or mature enough to be officially part of the library.

 ### Task Interruption